 The Douro Valley is home to many vineyards, and it’s listed as a UNESCO World Heritage Site.
 It looks absolutely amazing, and driving there is a blast, so much so that is has been named as one of the best roads in the world!

 Drive around on the switchbacks roads, and enjoy the magnificent views over the Douro River.
 If you’re a wine lover with a week in Portugal, this will be the perfect spot for you.
-You can spend lots of time visiting some of the most beautiful vineyards and tasting delicious local wine.
+You can spend time visiting some of the most beautiful vineyards and tasting delicious local wine.

 Day 5 & 6 in Lisbon